Research Space Oversight

 Definition of an Eligible Individual

-Eligible individuals are Program Funded Individuals (PFIs) who are the full-time equivalents of research personnel requiring SOM space.
+Eligible individuals are Program Funded Individuals (PFIs) who are the full-time equivalents of research personnel requiring School of Medicine space.
 Their salary or stipend support must be traceable to a multi-year research program fund source (extramural or departmental).

 (1) all regular and in-residence series faculty without qualification (counted as 1.0 PFI regardless of percentage of research effort)